mjansson/rpmalloc-benchmark/BENCHMARKS.md

 The benchmark configurations are to be interpreted as performing alloc/free pairs of 10% of the allocated blocks in each loop iteration (in each thread).
 Since the free and alloc operations are scattered the patterns of requested sizes and block addresses are random and does not follow any sequential order.

 # Result analysis
-rpmalloc is faster than all allocators, except lockfree-malloc in a few cases when number of threads exceeds number of processor cores.
-However, the latter suffers from massive memory overhead as the number of threads increases.
+rpmalloc is faster than all allocators, except for lockless in single-threaded allocations of larger blocks and lockfree-malloc in a few cases when number of threads exceeds number of processor cores.
+However, lockless has worse performance for multiple thread and larger memory overhead, and lockfree-malloc suffers from massive memory overhead as the number of threads increases.
 Allocators such as tcmalloc and jemalloc trail behind ~15% in performance, and jemalloc also suffers from erratic higher memory overhead.

 For an example of how rpmalloc cache configurations affect performance and memory overhead, see the [CACHE](CACHE.md) file.